AndyB-WHG/sim-setup-world/README.md

 * Responsiveness :
   - The site is responsive to all break points and works as expected.
+  - The site responds well to device rotation and resizes as expected.

+* Navbar Links:
+  - All links function correctly across Mobile, Tablet and Desktop sizes.
+* Home Page 'card' links:
+  - Four 'cards' within the main section of the Home Page present the user with the main options for the site.
+Each card bears one link.
+Each link was found to be responding well on all screen sizes and across multiple browsers and a Motorola mobile phone running the Android operating system.
+* Filter Boxes:
+  - Filter selectors for sims, cars and tracks all function as intended with swift response times.
+Results Tables are generated quickly and render as designed.
+The only small problem found was with iPad size Table output where the 'Edit', 'View' and 'Delete' buttons, whcich should be side by side, are rendering such that the 'Delete' button is below the first two buttons.
+This will need to addressed in the next update.
+* Register and Login buttons:
+  - The buttons, located on both the Home Page and the respective Register and Login pages work efficiently and as intended on all screen sizes and without issue.
+* Logout button
+  - The Navbar button was tested on multiple pages across by PC and mobile devices and found to be highly responsive and working as intended.
+* View, Edit and Delete buttons within Setup 'Results' tables:
+  - The various buttons found with the 'Find Setup', 'My Setups' and 'Manage Setups' screens were all found to be working as intended with excellent responses times and full functionality with regards to displayed results and updates to database information in respect of setup edits.
+The 'Delete' buttons, similarly, were found to correctly result in records being deleted from the database.
+* Admin Tasks section:
+  - The Admin Tasks button within the Navbar was found to appear only when a user with Admin Rights was logged in.
+This as intended.
+  - The 'Manage Setups' button was found to be functioning correctly and efficiently.
+As stated previously, the Manage Setups results Table and filter section function correctly and in a swift and pleasing manner.
+  - All buttons within the section were found to function as intended.
+  - The 'Manage Users - Edit' button on Mobile devices was found to return the user to the 'Home Page'.
+This has been rectified and is now functioning as intended.
+  - The 'Edit Users' page was found to be responsive and and accept requests to check for existing users and an Admin password.
+Upon submission of the updated user details, however, the new details were found not have been saved to the database.
+This bug will need to be rectified for the next update.
+  - The 'Manage Users - Delete' button was found to work as expected, with records being rmoved from the database as intended.
 * Footer Links :

     - Facebook - When selecting the Facebook icon, a new tab opens and redirects to the Facebook website.
 It worked as expected.